Man sells house to invest in bitcoin, other virtual-currencies

 Despite the exorbitant power bill, he said he'd already recouped the money he'd spent from the sale of his house.

-Anyone with a half-descent computer could become a virtual currency miner, just on a far smaller scale.
+Anyone with a half-decent computer could become a virtual currency miner, just on a far smaller scale.

 "A normal computer could make you $2, $3, $5 a day just by mining these virtual currencies," he said.